ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 For Veeam Availability Suite™ 9.5 Update 4 and later, Veeam® is compatible with {{site.data.keyword.cloud}} Object Storage.
 The ordering of {{site.data.keyword.cloud_notm}} Object Storage is not automated when you order Veeam, but it can be added after deployment.

-To order {{site.data.keyword.cloud_notm}} Object Storage, complete the following tasks in the specified order:
+To order {{site.data.keyword.cloud_notm}} Object Storage, complete the following tasks in the specified order.

 ## Creating an Object Storage instance
 {: #icos_ordering-obj}